Omar Khalid Khorasani

-Omar Khalid Khorasani (real name: Abdul Wali Mohmand; c.
-1977 – 7 August 2022) was a Pakistani militant and one of the founding members of Tehreek-i-Taliban Pakistan (TTP).
+Abdul Wali Mohmand; (c.
+1977 – 7 August 2022), known as Omar Khalid Khorasani was a Pakistani national, a terrorist wanted by Pakistan and the United States and one of the founding members of the Tehrik-i-Taliban Pakistan (TTP) terrorist organisation.
 In 2014, he formed his own splinter militant group called Jamaat-ul-Ahrar (JuA) and was ousted by the Mullah Fazlullah-led Taliban.
 The same year, JuA swore allegiance to Islamic State (ISIS), however, a year later JuA rejoined TTP.

 On 7 March 2018, Khorasani was added to the U.S. State Department's Rewards for Justice wanted list with a bounty up to $3 million.
 His name is also featured in the 'Red Book of Most Wanted High Profile Terrorists' published by Pakistan's Federal Investigation Agency.
 He was killed in a blast caused by a roadside mine on 7 August 2022 in Barmal District, Paktika province, Afghanistan.

 Personal life

 Omar Khalid Khorasani was born in Mohmand Agency, Pakistan.
 He was formerly a journalist and a poet.
 He studied at a number of religious schools in Karachi, Pakistan.
 His real name was Abdul Wali Mohmand.